 -Obviously this past month has thrown a lot our way that we did not prepare for.
 A lot of our programming and initiatives had to be cancelled or changed drastically.
 However, our team has really gone above and beyond to accommodate and support students at Acadia in the midst of the COVID-19 outbreak.
 We've been utilizing our social media and all student email blasts to keep students informed of resources available to them, including the pass/fail option for marking and extended withdraw date for courses, and the E-Mental Health support HealthyMindsNS.
-We've launched a COVID-19 emergency support fund through the ASU, the funds will be released on a bursary basis and we are offering up to \$500 per student whose application is approved for funding depending on the level of need.
-We have had to move our ASU Leadership Awards for students and University faculty to online, so we had a virtual mode of recognition for those individuals to thank them for their commitment and contributions to student life at Acadia this past year.
+We've launched a COVID-19 emergency support fund through the ASU, the funds will be released on a bursary basis and we are offering up to \$500 per students and University faculty to online, so we had a virtual mode of recognition for those individuals to thank them for their commitment and contributions to student life at Acadia this past year.